dbos-inc/dbos-docs/docs/python/tutorials/idempotency-tutorial.md

 ```

 If you're serving HTTP requests with [FastAPI](https://fastapi.tiangolo.com/), you can make any request idempotent by setting its `dbos-idempotency-key` header field.
-DBOS will automatically parse that header and assign the idempotency key to the first workflow, transaction, or communicator called from the request.
+DBOS will automatically parse that header and assign the idempotency key to the first workflow called from the request.